turingschool/front-end-curriculum/projects/flash-cards.md

     * invokes `printQuestion` to kick off our helper functions that allow interaction via the CLI

     _Note: The helper functions are all fleshed out and fit to work with classes/methods that meet the requirements in the past iterations._
+- Your `game.start()` method should be invoked to make the game playable.

 <section class="answer">
 ### For Example